2011 Washington Nationals season: Draft

-The 2011 Major League Baseball First-Year Player Draft took place from June 6 to June 8.
+The 2011 Major League Baseball draft took place from June 6 to June 8.
 With their first pick – the sixth pick overall – the Nationals selected third baseman Anthony Rendon.
 Other notable players the Nationals selected were pitcher Alex Meyer (first round compensation pick, 23rd pick overall), pitcher Taylor Hill (sixth round, 187th overall), and outfielder Billy Burns (32nd round, 967th overall).

 Roster

 Attendance

 The Nationals drew 1,940,478 fans at Nationals Park in 2011, improving over the previous season for the second straight year.
 It placed them 14th in attendance for the season among the 16 National League teams, also for the second consecutive year.
 Their highest attendance at a home game was on August 20, when they drew 44,685 for a game against the Philadelphia Phillies, while their lowest was 13,413 for a game against the Phillies on April 12.
 Their average home attendance was 24,256 per game, fifth-highest of their seven seasons in Washington but an increase from their previous season.